 The olive trees of the Tramuntana Mountains have been producing delicious olives since Roman times.
 Farmers choose to pick the olives when they’re green, or leave them on the trees until they’re overripe and black– these are the perfect variety for their famous olive tapenade.

-Spanish black olive tapenade recipe
+Black olive tapenade recipe (olive pate)

 Spanish Black Olive Tapenade